 - 9. Unless they already hold a relevant rights of audience certificate, applicants who seek rights to conduct litigation must also make an application for rights of audience.
 In the case of rights to conduct litigation in civil proceedings, an applicant must make an application in civil proceedings either for a Rights of Audience (Civil Proceedings) Certificate in Judge's room or Rights of Audience (Civil Proceedings) Certificate.
-In the case of family proceedings, an applicant must make an application for either a Rights of Audience (Family Proceedings) Certificate in Judge's room or Rights of Certificate.
 In the case of family proceedings, an applicant must make an application for either a Rights of Audience (Family Proceedings) Certificate.
 In the case of criminal proceedings, an applicant must make an application for a Rights of Audience (Criminal Proceedings) Certificate. - 10.
 Applicants must make an application for a Certificate of Eligibility to undertake the rights of audience skills course relevant to the Certificate they seek.
 In their application they must demonstrate that they meet the entry criteria for the certificate they seek in accordance with the knowledge, skills and experience guidelines which appear at Annex 1.